abdelsamea/TuPaQ/README.md

 3-	Press to tumour quantification, for example to calculate the ratio between the number of tumour Nuclei and total number of Nuclei in input image.

+Stain Normalization phase:

+Press “Reference Image” to select a new reference image for stain normalization.

 Training phase:

 1-	Tick to start a new training session based on your own datasets including some tumour epithelim and stroma cases.